colleennicole223/odin-cv-application/README.md

 ### What I learned

 - React
+  - Creating react components
+  - Using keys in react when tracking simple id's
+  - Using props, and functions as props
-  - Practiced passing in properties into and between components
+  - Passing in states and properties between components
 - CSS
   - Can set ratio with `aspect-ratio`
+- Overall
+  - Deploying a Static Site (Netlify)

 ### Continued development

+Would be interested in,
+  - Adding a download feature
+  - Adding layout options for the user to select
+  - Zoom in & out feature for ease of viewing

 ### Useful resources

 1. Can create vite in existing folder using, `npm create vite@latest ./` from [Reddit](https://www.reddit.com/r/webdev/comments/pk92o7/use_vite_in_the_current_directory/)
+2. ChatGPT for smaller notation such using `.filter` or how to approach `handleInputChange` functions

 ## Author